Leading Through Ambiguity: Lessons From Building With AI ‘Autonomously’

 I wanted to give Claude a UX plan, hand over the work, and let it run.
 In my head, it looked like a mostly autonomous loop.
 I’d step away, come back later, and find meaningful progress waiting for me.

-Known taht led to a more important realization.
+Knowing that, led to a more important realization.

 These tools aren’t built for mass consumption yet.
 They’re powerful under the hood, but rough at the edges.
 Too much responsibility still falls on the user to understand how pieces connect, when context carries over, and when it doesn’t.
 Good design will eventually smooth those seams.
-For example, Cursor still uses teeny, tiny, undisoverable icons to change the view in the visual browser.
+For example, Cursor still uses teeny, tiny, undiscoverable icons to change the view in the visual browser.
 For now, the magic is real, but it still demands patience, curiosity, and a tolerance for friction.

 3. When you’re stuck, rethink, research, or re‑imagine